FNNDSC/pfdicom/README.rst

         directory is examined for its tag information.
 There is an implicit assumption that each <inputDir> contains a single DICOM series.

+        [--maxdepth <dirDepth>]
+        The maximum depth to descend relative to the <inputDir>.
+Note, that this counts from zero!
+Default of '-1' implies transverse the entire directory tree.

         -i|--inputFile <inputFile>
         An optional <inputFile> specified relative to the <inputDir>.
 If specified, then do not perform a directory walk, but convert only